Asteroid is a set of utilities to make it easier to develop Groovy AST transformations.

 classes should always extend

-asteroid.local.AbstractLocalTransformation
+asteroid.local.AbstractLocalTransformation class.

 package asteroid.local.samples